kadrikondi/chequevalidation/README.md

-# blackRevolutionReg
+# cheque validation framework
-Web app for The Blackmans revolution community
+Web app for cheque verifiaction and clearification